curl/everything-curl/usingcurl-returns.md

  5. Couldn't resolve proxy.
 The address of the given proxy host could not be resolved.
-Either the given proxy name is just wrong, or the DNS server is misbehaving and doesn't know about this name when it should or perhaps even the system you run curl on is misconfigured so that it does not find/use the correct DNS server.
+Either the given proxy name is just wrong, or the DNS server is misbehaving and does not know about this name when it should or perhaps even the system you run curl on is misconfigured so that it does not find/use the correct DNS server.